 There are numerous products on the market designed to help people with incontinence feel confident and avoid uncomfortable situations that may result from it.
 We've collected the most popular solutions and identified the ideal user and absorbency for each product.

-Here are five of the best products available to help incontinence become a manageable symptom:
+Here are five of the best incontinence products available to help your symptoms become more manageable:

 Table of Contents

 - Ideal Users: Mobile or active individuals who experience light to moderate leakage.

 - Incontinence Types: Functional Incontinence, Mixed Incontinence, Urge Incontinence (overactive bladder)

 What are adult pull-ups and who are they for?

 Adult pull up underwear is a good option for people who are mobile and want a product that feels more like underwear than a brief or a type of pad.
 It’s intended to move with the body and feel like regular underwear.